 We capitalize certain costs associated with the development of internal use software at the point at which the conceptual formulation, design and testing of possible software project alternatives have been completed, including among other items, employee compensation and related benefits and third-party consulting costs incurred during the application development stage which directly contribute to such development.
-Once the product is ready for its intended use, such costs are amortized on a straight-line basis over three years.
+Such costs are amortized on a straight-line basis over three years.
 Costs capitalized as part of the pushdown accounting allocation are amortized over nine years.
 We review the amounts capitalized for impairment whenever events or changes in circumstances indicate that the carrying amounts of the assets may not be fully recoverable, or that their useful lives are shorter than originally expected.
 Due to rapidly changing technology and the uncertainty of the software development process itself, future results could be affected if management's current assessment of its software projects differs from actual performance.